derivia/study-notes/notes/PERSONAL-NOTES.md

     - The system that uses message queuing doesn't require an immediate response to continue working.
     - Achieves asynchronous communication between different components
     - Instead of communicating directly with each other, components send messages to the message broker, which delivers them to the intended recipients.
+    - RabbitMQ
+        - It acts as an intermediary between different parts of an application or between different applications in a queued manner.
+        - Imagine that in a few days, a new Marvel movie scheduled to be released.
+Many users visit a hypothetical website, "https://movietickets.com," to reserve their tickets for the movie.
+However, the system does not use a queue to handle the high demand, resulting in failures.
+        - Implementing a queue ensures that even under heavy loads, the application continues to respond, albeit at a slower pace.
+- Caching
+    - Caching is a method to speed up responses by increasing the use of storage.
+    - It can be done in various ways, typically categorized as server-side and client-side caching.
+    - In client-side caching, it involves storing static resources that change infrequently and are frequently accessed.
+This reduces the demand on the web server, as the browser checks if the resource is stored in the cache before requesting it.
+    - In server-side caching, a database technology is often used to accelerate queries made to a parent database.
+    - It also plays a role in how parts of the DNS work; recently accessed websites are stored in the cache to avoid the need for repeated lookups.
+- HATEOAS (Hypertext as the Engine of Application State)
+    - A principle in RESTful APIs that makes the API's usage self-explanatory by providing links to related operations.
+    - It allows the API consumer, typically a developer, to easily navigate operations, as, typically, end-users don't interact with the API JSON "directly" but rather perceives it in the formatting provided by the front-end developer.

 ## Operating Systems